MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Sends output to a printer.

 ### [Out-String](Out-String.md)
-Sends objects to the host as a series of strings.
+Outputs input objects as a strings.

 ### [Read-Host](Read-Host.md)
 Reads a line of input from the console.